Location

 Key discussions will focus on evidence-based harm reduction strategies, the role of emerging technologies, and the adoption of pragmatic approaches to mitigate adverse outcomes.

-The Conference will foster critical discussions, drive innovation, and provide actionable strategies that promote safer practices.
+The Conference will foster critical discussions, drive innovation, and provide actionable strategies that promote better practices.

 AUDIENCE